calinux-py/InvisiNet/readme.md

 InvisiNet can be utilized in various scenarios, including but not limited to:

-- **Home Security Systems:** Monitor the network for unauthorized devices and raise an alarm if a new device connects.
+- **Security Systems:** Monitor the network for unauthorized devices and raise an alarm if a new device connects.
 - **Smart Home Applications:** Integrate with smart home systems to identify and manage device connectivity automatically.
-- **Small Business Security:** Keep track of devices connected to the office network and ensure no unauthorized access.
-- **Network Administration:** Useful for network administrators to maintain visibility over devices connecting to a local network.
+For example, when you arrive from home and your device connects, you can trigger other events, such as smart lights, speakers, etc.
+- **Fun:** Offers about 60 seconds worth of entertainment.

-## Future Enhancements
+## License

-Potential future enhancements include:

-- **Integration with IoT Devices:** Enable interactions with IoT devices for automated responses based on device connections.
-- **GUI Interface:** Develop a user-friendly graphical interface for easier configuration and monitoring.
-- **Email or SMS Alerts:** Extend the alert mechanism to include notifications via email or SMS.

-Feel free to customize and extend InvisiNet to suit your specific needs!
+I dont care.